Here are 5 facts about the Selma march you may not know

 Before the march, civil rights groups had been pushing for equal voting rights in the city since 1963.
 A 1961 Civil Rights Commission report revealed that less than 1 percent of the voting-age black population was registered in Montgomery County.

-In Selma in 1963, The Student Nonviolent Coordinating Committee (SNCC) and the Southern Christian Leadership Council (SCLC) began holding "Freedom Days" focused on canvassing door-to-door to persuade black Americans to register to vote.
+The Student Nonviolent Coordinating Committee (SNCC) and the Southern Christian Leadership Council (SCLC) began holding "Freedom Days" in the city focused on canvassing door-to-door to persuade black Americans to register to vote.

 In a letter written to The New York Times in February 1965, Dr. Martin Luther King, Jr. wrote: "This is Selma, Alabama.
 There are more negroes in jail with me than there are on the voting rolls."